dortania/OpenCore-Install-Guide/extras/smbios-support.md

   * Specifically mobile vs desktop vs server, as this can greatly affect sleep and overall system stability
   * This also determines whether or not you can use Apple's XCPM and what profiles you get
     * These 2 are mostly resolved with CPUFriend: [Fixing Power management](https://dortania.github.io/OpenCore-Post-Install/universal/pm.html)
-  * Note AMD CPUs do not need to concern about this
+  * Note: AMD CPUs do not need to concern about this
 * GPU Type
-  * Many things are affected here, like GPU power management(AGPM), display out support(AGDP), sleep(AGDC) and much more.
+  * Many things are affected here, like GPU power management (AGPM), display out support (AGDP), sleep (AGDC) and much more.
     * This is especially relevant when we look to the [Mac Mini](#mac-mini) SMBIOS that only uses mobile hardware, which doesn't match well with desktop hardware.
 This is the reason we highly discourage them unless used for [Intel's NUC series](https://www.intel.ca/content/www/ca/en/products/boards-kits/nuc.html) and such which are based off mobile hardware.
     * Laptops should also pay very close attention, as Apple always assumes that when a dGPU is present for the SMBIOS, all display outs will be routed through it.
 This can become an issue when an Optimus laptop has its external displays wired through the iGPU instead, causing black screen issues which would require more patching.
-  * CPUs without an iGPU need to pay very close attention, as features like Quicklook and such will be broken if the SMBIOS expects an iGPU(ie. Every single iMac SMBIOS)
+  * CPUs without an iGPU need to pay very close attention, as features like Quick Look and such will be broken if the SMBIOS expects an iGPU (ie. Every single iMac SMBIOS)
     * For these situations, look closely at the iMac Pro and Mac Pro SMBIOS
   * DRM is also tied in here as well however this is mostly resolved here: [Fixing DRM](https://dortania.github.io/OpenCore-Post-Install/universal/drm.html)

 * OS Support
   * Mainly relevant for older hardware, as macOS may still have support for the CPU however no longer supports SMBIOS from that era
-    * Arrandale CPUs are a great example, as they still have OS support even in macOS 11, Big Sur(however no iGPU support past 10.13.6)
+    * Arrandale CPUs are a great example, as they still have OS support even in Big Sur (however no iGPU support past 10.13.6)
 * USB Devices
   * Certain SMBIOS will have their own USB map which may attach to your hardware causing USB issues.
     * See here for more info: [USB Mapping](https://dortania.github.io/OpenCore-Post-Install/usb/)